seroam/alpine-terraform-websocketd/README.md

 You may specify the heading of the Web UI using the environment variable `UI_HEADING`.

+The environment variable `autodestroy` to specify a duration (in seconds) after which the Terraform desployment will automatically be destroyed, starting from the moment a user starts the Deploy Task.
+The minimum duration is 15 minutes (900s).

 *Note that values set specifically in files take precedence over those set via environment variables.*

 **You must include the following in your docker-compose file in order for the deployment manager to work properly:**